It has been a rough week.

 I would suggest you take a look at the Spinal Fusion Exercise Program.

 The fitter you can have yourself enter the surgery, the faster your recovery will be.
-That is one of the reasons why professional athletes have such fast recovery times compared the the regular population.
+That is one of the reasons why professional athletes have such fast recovery times compared to the regular population.

 All the best M.